 C. 4-H'ers must be enrolled in the Horse project.
-The age of a horse is determined as of January 1, in the year in which it is born.
+A horse's age is determined as of January 1, in the year it is born.
 Horses must be 2 years old or older for performance classes.

-D. Horse Identification papers must be in the ExtensionOffice by May 1 for each horse shown in 4-H/FFA classes.E.
-Stallions cannot be exhibited in any class.
+D. Horse Identification papers must be in the Extension Office by June 1 for each horse shown in 4-H/FFA classes.

+E. Stallions cannot be exhibited in any class.